digital-auto/playground-plugins/documentation/landing.ai_v2.0/landingai_documentation.md

    <img src="./img/PythonScript.jpg" alt="Python Script" width="700">

 ### 2.7 Finalizing and Viewing Your Prototype on the Dashboard
-- Once all widgets are configured, your prototype dashboard will display the **image upload** widget alongside the **AI model inference results**.
+- Once all widgets are configured, your prototype dashboard will be ready for demostraction.
   <img src="./img/FinalDashboard1.jpg" alt="Final Dashboard" width="700">

 - To test your setup: